 If you have any pre-existing medical conditions, be sure to declare them when taking out your travel insurance policy.
 Not all conditions are covered, however, and depending on the nature of your condition, you may have to pay an additional premium for them to be covered.

-Yes, whether you’re taking a single trip or interested in an annual multi-trip policy, you can still be covered for two-wheeled vehicles.
+Yes, whether you’re taking a single trip or interested in an annual multi-trip policy, you can still be covered for travel insurance with motorcycle cover.